briardew/codas/README.md

 nobackup directory.

 1. Define your GEOS directory (`$GEOSDIR`).
 If you checked out and compiled the model following the instructions below (we need to add that section!), you can skip this step.
-Otherwise, for StratChem experiments, you can use
     ```
-    setenv GEOSDIR /discover/nobackup/bweir/GEOS/bw_Icarus-3_2_p9_MEM_20-SLES12
+    setenv GEOSDIR /discover/nobackup/bweir/GEOS/GEOSadas-5_30_0
     ```

-    For carbon experiments, you can use
-    ```
-    setenv GEOSDIR /discover/nobackup/bweir/GEOS/bw_Heracles-5_4_p3_SLES12
-    ```
-    or any other existing code directory you have (must have the appropriate CoDAS hooks for applying increments).

 2. Define the **reference** run directory (`$CLONEDIR`).
-Your run will be a clone (we need to explain what cloning is - does it mean to copy?
-If so I would recommend adding sentence explaing that cloning is bascially a copy command.) of the run in this directory.
+Your run will be a copy (i.e., clone) of the run in this directory.
 For example, for StratChem experiments, use
     ```
     setenv CLONEDIR /discover/nobackup/bweir/GEOS/runs/sage_ana